 A PDSA Cycle in the Early Days of Baseball Uniforms

-As somebody who grew up as a big baseball fan, I somehow managed to not see the Ken Burns documentary, Baseball.
+As someone who grew up as a big baseball fan, I somehow managed not to see the Ken Burns documentary, Baseball.

 I've been watching it recently through Amazon Prime Video.